StuartsProjects/StuartsProjects.github.io/_posts/2020-12-07-Easy-ESP32CAM-LoRa-Tracker-Add-On-Board.md

 **[UBLOX MAX 8MQ GPS Breakout Board](https://www.tindie.com/products/21276/)**

-The the GPS would need to be permanently attached.
+Then the GPS would need to be permanently attached.

-So I revised the board and at the same time made it easier to build by removing the need to fit surface mount devices.
-Even the RFM98 LoRa device can be fitted in place with 2mm spacing pin headers if you dont fancy soldering SMD.
+So I revised the board and at the same time made it easier to build by removing the need to fit surface mount (SMD) devices.
+Even the RFM98 LoRa device can be fitted in place with 2mm spacing pin headers if you don't fancy soldering SMD.

 I first built up the board with sockets to test everything was working OK.
 The add and board could be removed from the ESP32CAM and the RFM98 was on sockets too.
 I fitted pin headers for the programming and debug connection, although in the built up tracker these would not be needed, test clips can be used instead, thus saving weight.